Structured Learning Assistance (SLA)

 SLA-supported courses are designed to improve student success.
 These courses normally fall into one of two categories.

-- Courses to help students remove academic deficiencies: Courses such as MATH 1010, MATH 1530, HIST 2010, and ENGL 1010 have been designed for those students who enter APSU with ACT/SAT scores, which formerly would have placed them in developmental courses that carried no university-level credit and, therefore, did not apply toward a degree.
+- Courses to help students remove academic deficiencies: Courses such as MATH 1010, MATH 1530, ENGL 1010, and select MUS, THEA, ART, and DANC courses have been designed for those students who enter APSU with ACT/SAT scores, which formerly would have placed them in developmental courses that carried no university-level credit and, therefore, did not apply toward a degree.
 The lecture portion of the SLA-supported core courses is meant to be identical to the regular sections of the courses.
 Both meet 3 hours each week.
 In addition, students enrolled in SLA-supported courses must participate in a Structured Learning Assistance (SLA) lab two hours each week.
 By enrolling in SLA-supported sections of core courses, students complete their core requirements in Mathematics, History, or English while satisfying the requirement to address academic deficiencies.

 What is SLA?